kursein/kursein/README.md

 - Hermes x Telemachus (Thats literally incest dni)
 - Sexualising maiden goddesses
 - Ody x Hermes [Thats incest!]
 - People who continuously degrades Penelope to being the alpha masc one and Odysseus being the kitten just bc shes spartan.
-YOU ARE IGNORING THE MESSAGE AND YOU ARE DUDUDMNBB.
+A woman can't be smart and spartan ig????
 - That new melantho x Penelope book readers
 - People who degrades Apollo,Hermes,Diomedes,Achilles,and etc for just being homosexual and makes it all about them.
 For example: Apollo only loves Hyacinthus,Hermes only loves Crocus,degrading Diomedes into OdyDio only,Achilles only loves Patroclus.